rekindle-blog/rekindle-blog.github.io/_posts/2026-03-19-one-night-of-worship-with-the-apostle-peter-a-satire.md

   - Grace
   - ""
 ---
 After the institution of the Lord’s Supper, Jesus and his disciples sang a hymn (Matthew 26:30).
 But early church tradition tells us more.
-Peter was leading worship that night, with his brother Andrew was on piano.
+Peter was leading worship that night, with his brother Andrew on piano.
 James and John trimmed the candles, as Matthew prepared the offering bags.
 Thaddeus slowly turned up the ambience on the pad, as Peter stepped up to the mic.
 Then, after inviting the Holy Spirit into their presence, Peter sang:

 *Even if I must die with you*\
 *I will not deny*\